String Instruction At Mo's Fullerton Music

 Monday, March 15, 2010

-On Mondays and Wednesdays I provide private instruction on most stringed instruments at Mo's Fullerton Music in downtown Fullerton CA. Most of my students are learning Violin/Fiddle, Cello and Viola, and others are learning Mandolin or 5 string Banjo.
+On Mondays and Wednesdays I provide private instruction on most stringed instruments at Mo's Fullerton Music in Fullerton CA. Most of my students are learning Violin/Fiddle, Cello and Viola, and others are learning Mandolin or 5 string Banjo.
 I can also get people started on some quirky world instruments like the Andean Charango, or the Chinese Er-Hu.

 Mo's has many great guitar instructors, so I generally teach guitar only to those who are interested in my particular style of playing which is fashioned after the late, great Chet Atkins.
-(It's a hybrid classical/folk technique using a thumb-pic and just two fingers.)
+(It's a hybrid classical/folk fingerstyle technique using a thumb-pic and just two fingers.)

 Mo's Fullerton Music:

 Mo's is one of the last great "Non Super-Chain" music stores around and has a full selection of instruments, sheet-music and gifts.
 (Not to mention lessons with FANTASTIC teachers!)
-It's a great stop if you are ever in downtown Fullerton.
+It's a great stop if you are ever in Fullerton.

 If you'd like to inquire about lessons with me or any other teacher, contact the store at 714-871-1805 or click the name of the store above to drop an email.